xebia-functional/spark-on-lets-code/README.md

 ## Spark Streaming Status Endpoint [/twitter-streaming]

-Starts, stops and fetch the Spark Streaming Context status in the application.
+Start, stop and fetch the Spark Streaming Context status in the application.
 Note: once you have stopped the context you can not start again.

 ### Get Streaming Status [GET]